madebits/madebits.github.io/blog/2016/2016-02-03-Bootstrapping-Intercorrelated-Data.md

 }
 ```

-Now we can use `boot` library, to re-sample windows:
+Now, we can use `boot` library, to re-sample windows:

 ```r
 library(boot)